Suspect in Charlie Kirk assassination expressed opposition to conservative activist's views

+The governor credited Robinson's family with helping turn him over to authorities.

-“Ladies and gentlemen, we got him,” Cox told a news conference soon after the arrest was first heralded by President Donald Trump on the Fox News show “Fox & Friends.”
+“Ladies and gentlemen, we got him,” Cox said soon after the arrest was first heralded by President Donald Trump on the Fox News show “Fox & Friends.”

-Robinson, who was from Utah, is believed to have acted alone, and the investigation is ongoing, Cox said.
+Robinson is believed to have acted alone, and the investigation is ongoing, Cox said.
 He was arrested on suspicion of capital murder, weapons and obstruction offenses.
-He was expected to be formally charged early next week ahead of an initial court appearance.
+He was expected to be formally charged Tuesday ahead of an initial court appearance.

 Robinson’s arrest late Thursday capped a frenetic day-and-a-half search that just hours earlier seemed stuck when authorities pleaded for tips and leads from the public.
 The assassination captivated the public not only because of Kirk's outsize influence in conservative political circles and his close connections with Trump but also because of the pressing questions it raised about the escalating toll of political violence that has spanned the ideological spectrum.